Etching is one of many forms of play, and my art conveys my philosophy

 For this piece I wanted to play with texture by using powdered resin to create a tonal effect.

-Glass
+Glass Half Full

 Tonal etching requires detailed planning since the duration of the metal plate staying in the acid solution (where chemical reactions occur) influences the value of every print detail.